Tearsheet

 AI Analysis | Feedback

-Ciaran Long, Chief Executive Officer
+Ciaran Long Chief Executive Officer

-Kevin Grant, Chief Financial Officer
+Kevin Grant Chief Financial Officer

-Kevin Grant was named Chief Financial Officer in January 2025, after serving as the company's Global Controller since April 2021.
-Before joining a.k.a.
-Brands, Mr. Grant spent seven years in senior finance leadership roles on Walmart's eCommerce team.
-This included serving as Group Controller for Walmart U.S. e-commerce brands such as Jet.com, Bonobos, Eloquii, Shoes.com, Modcloth, and Moosejaw, where he led accounting transformation and integration for acquired e-commerce businesses.
-His experience at Walmart also encompassed roles as Controller of SamsClub.com, Head of Controllership M&A, and Head of Technical Accounting.
-Earlier in his career, Mr. Grant spent 11 years in Ernst & Young's Assurance Practice, working with registrants and venture capital-backed private companies in the technology and digital media industries.
+Kevin Grant was appointed Chief Financial Officer of a.k.a.
+Brands in January 2025.
+Prior to this, he served as the company's Vice President & Global Controller starting in April 2021.
+Mr. Grant spent seven years in senior finance leadership positions within Walmart's e-commerce divisions, including Group Controller for Walmart U.S. e-commerce brands like Jet.com, Bonobos, Eloquii, Shoes.com, Modcloth, and Moosejaw, where he led accounting transformation and integration.
+He also served as the Controller of SamsClub.com and Head of Controllership M&A and Technical Accounting at Walmart.
+Before his tenure at Walmart, Mr. Grant spent 11 years in Ernst & Young’s Assurance Practice, working with registrants and venture capital-backed private companies.

-Michael Trembley, CIO & Senior Vice President of Operations
+Michael Trembley CIO & SVP of Operations

 Kenneth (“K.C.”)
-White, Head of Legal
+White Head of Legal

 AI Analysis | Feedback